FAQs

 3. https://www.merriam-webster.com/dictionary/algorithm

-Here are two documents that can help answer that question.
+Here are two documents that can help answer that question plus the lists of reviewers that contribute to the development of the clinical content in the protocols.
 Please contact support if you need additional information.

 Dr. Schmitt’s Pediatric Telephone Protocols, of course.
 In addition, there are two books we highly recommend for telephone triage nurses or anyone looking to better understand the role of the triage nurse: